-I have seen so many wild horses as I have driven through the United States that it got me wondering how they survive in the wild.
+As I have driven through the United States, I have seen so many wild horses that it got me wondering how they survive in the wild.

-I have done some research to find out how these self-sustaining populations of horses survive unassisted in the wild?
+I have done some research to find out how these self-sustaining populations of horses survive unassisted in the wild.

 For this reason, they are often referred to by scientists as ‘feral’ or ‘free-roaming horses.’

-The wild horses in North America are also called Mustangs because they are descendants of Spanish explorers’ horses.
+The wild horses in North America are also Mustangs because they are descendants of Spanish explorers’ horses.
 Free-roaming horses occupy 31.6 million acres of federal land in the United States.

 What do Wild Horses Eat?

-When we think of what horses eat, our minds go straight to hay, carrots, and perhaps even the odd sugar-cube.
+When we think of what horses eat, our minds go straight to hay, carrots, and perhaps even the odd sugar cube.
 However, none of these foods is available to wild horses.

 Wild horses survive on a different diet.
 Just as we often see domestic horses grazing their pasture’s grassy land, wild horses do the same.

-Wild horses are herbivores and thus eat grasses and seeds and other leafy shrubs.
+Wild horses are herbivores and thus eat grasses and seeds, and other leafy shrubs.

-It has been estimated that a horse with an abundant food source would graze for between 15 and 17 hours grazing in a single day.
+It has been estimated that a horse with an abundant food source would graze for between 15 and 17 hours feeding in a single day.
 This amount of time grazing quality food would mean the horse has the necessary nutrients to thrive in its wild environment.

 There is a problem with overpopulation in wild horses, and this leads to a shortage of grazing pastures, as they have to share them with livestock and other grazing animals such as deer.